AlaskaAirlines/auro-banner/demo/demo.md

 ### Featured placement

-The `<auro-banner>` can showcase an important benefit or feature of a product so a guest can learn more about it.
+The `<auro-banner>` custom element can showcase an important benefit or feature.

 <div class="exampleWrapper">
   <auro-banner